2026 Analysis

 SoloTop (Finnish industrial) Epicor ECC Magento 2 125% project accuracy, dev time reduced 2.5× via code reuse

-Armacell (global manufacturer) SAP S/4HANA Adobe Commerce Live stock levels, approval workflows, cross-regional B2B portal
+Armacell (global manufacturer) SAP S/4HANA Adobe Commerce Live stock levels, approval workflows, cross-regional B2B portal; 5× faster approvals, 40% fewer manual orders

 Enzio Manufacturing (German B2B) SAP commercetools 30% higher conversion rate, MACH architecture, 6-month delivery